Limo-d/Ego-loong-postprocess/simulation/dual_ur5e/README.md

 floor.
 When enabled by a layout config, it also audits the torso column and shoulder beam.
 The scope includes the dual-UR5e capsules, official OmniPicker collision meshes, and the supplied STEP adapter.
 Tight wrist/flange mounting pairs are reported separately with a 0.5 mm numerical penetration tolerance.
-A real deployment must still add the table, payload and surrounding obstacles before treating a `PASS` as hardware authorization.
+Table-aware configs include the table and its legs, but a real deployment must still add the payload and all other surrounding obstacles before treating a `PASS` as hardware authorization.

 The relative-orientation profile also derives a robot-independent canonical gripper command (`0=open`, `1=closed`) from calibrated multi-finger flexion,